danilyef/machine_learning_in_production/README.md

 - For the email classification we will start witt the BERT architecture, but distill one (https://huggingface.co/distilbert/distilbert-base-german-cased)

 **Preprocessing**
-- Deletion of the greetings, signatures and footers of the email.
+- Deletion of the greetings, signatures and footers of the email: at the first step saving all common greetings and signatures in txt file and use it for regular expression logic.
+The next step will be to train NER network (https://huggingface.co/flair/ner-german).
-- Anonymization of the personal data.
+- Anonymization of the personal data by using NER network (https://huggingface.co/flair/ner-german).
-- Replacing dates, numbers, urls by the coressponding universal tokens (<DATE>, <NUMBER>, <URL>)
+- Replacing dates, numbers, urls by the coressponding universal tokens (<DATE>, <NUMBER>, <URL>): regex will be deployed.
 - Deletion all non-ascii characters except german umlauts.
-- Tokinization of the text into the integer tokens.
+- Tokinization of the text into the integer tokens: we need to transform text word/tokens into integers, because neural network doesn't work directly with text, but uses integer tokens as an input into the model.

 ### 5.4.
 Experimentation & Validation